-A survey of disability studies, with the focus being to understand theoretical questions of how understandings of impairments are created by societies and what the consequences of impairments and the resulting constructions of disability are to individuals, and communities.
-Pre- or Co-requisite: DSS 501.
+This course includes a survey of disability studies with a focus on theoretical questions of how societies create understandings of impairments and what the consequences are for individuals and communities.
+Prerequisite: DSS 501.

 DSS 507 History and Politics of Disability Policy